yam-ben-tob/Parallel_Hierarchical_Clustering/README.md

 ## Build and Run

+All source code files and the data file (covtype_processed.csv) are located in the Hierarchical Clustering Program directory.

 ### Compilation

 This project includes a utility file `Point_Utils.h` and its implementation `Point_Utils.cpp` which are required by the main source file `sequential_clustering.cpp`.